dxli94/WLASL/index.md

 Download
 ---------------
-Please follow the [link](https://drive.google.com/open?id=1hCtNChuNpvA7ShdU_bGClZsBmn4X7FfN) for downloading.
+Please clone our [repository](https://github.com/dxli94/WLASL) for downloading.
 We suggest reading [README](https://github.com/dxli94/WLASL/blob/master/README.md) before using the dataset.

 We strive to ensure our users have an easy access to WLASL.
 If you encounter any issue in downloading, e.g. invalid links, please contact dongxu.li@anu.edu.au for assistance.